 Sure, we have a criminal justice system to handle disputes, but sometimes, We The People like to work things out on our own.
 Some prosecutors accept this fact, others ignore the wishes of “the people”.
 The bottom line is, don’t expect the charges to be dropped just because the victim is uncooperateive.
 If you’re a victim of a battery, don’t expect the case to be dropped just because you’ve called the prosecutor and told them so.
 Calling the prosecutor is one of the least effective means of making your wishes known.
 The decision to either file criminal charges, or drop them, is controlled by the State, not the victim.
 As a matter of fact, one Florida prosecutor was sued because a victim didn’t want charges to be dropped (check out my article “Prosecutor Sued Over Nolle Pros” for more information).

 Of course, it certainly makes for a better case when an alleged victim doesn’t cooperate.
 But, its not the end of the story.
 The prosecutor can force victims to cooperate (there are problems with this, like, just because you force a victim to show up in court doesn’t mean they’ll remember what happened, many domestic cases are drunken events forgotten the next day).

 Uncooperative victims should make their intentions known to the court by filing a sworn document known as a Declination of Prosecution or a Drop Charge Affidavit.
 Not any affidavit will do, so an attorney should be retained by the victim to make sure the wording is correct.
 Telling the court that you want your husband back home and that this was all a big misunderstanding isn’t going to cut it.

 There are too many issues to list here regarding the many different ways our government can enhance a simple battery charge into something far more serious.
-So, don't face this alone, call criminal attorney John Guidry today to discuss all your options.
+So, don’t face this alone, call an Orlando battery lawyer today to discuss all your options.
 The consultation is free, you have nothing to lose, and lots of knowledge to gain!